-A Generic Overview of Video Editor Clips
+A All-Purpose Overview of Video Editor Clips

 What Is Video Editor Clips?